js-bits/xpromise/README.md

 ## Notes

+- Does not include any polyfills, which means that Internet Explorer is not supported.
+- Requires [ECMAScript modules](https://nodejs.org/api/esm.html) to be enabled in Node.js environment.
+Otherwise, compile into a CommonJS module.
 - [Alternative solution](https://stackoverflow.com/questions/48158730/extend-javascript-promise-and-resolve-or-reject-it-inside-constructor)
-- Internet Explorer is not supported.